The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: Introduction

-The empirical studies by \cite{spigler2018jamming,geiger2019scaling,belkin2019reconciling} show that generalization errors follow a \textit{double descent} shape when examined with respect to the complexity of the learned model.
+The empirical studies by \cite{belkin2019reconciling,geiger2019scaling,spigler2018jamming} show that generalization errors follow a \textit{double descent} shape when examined with respect to the complexity of the learned model.
 In the double descent shape, the generalization error peaks when the learned model becomes sufficiently complex and begins to perfectly fit (i.e., interpolate) the training data.
-This peak in generalization error reflects poor generalization performance, but when the learned model complexity increases further then the generalization error starts to decrease again and eventually may achieve excellent generalization ability for highly overparameterized models --- even despite perfectly fitting noisy training data!
-The prevalence of double descent phenomena in deep learning motivated a corresponding field of theoretical research where learning of overparameterized models is analytically studied mainly for linear regression problems \citep{hastie2019surprises,belkin2020two,xu2019number,mei2019generalization,muthukumar2020harmless,nakkiran2020optimal,dascoli2020double}, as well as for other statistical learning problems such as linear classification \citep[e.g.,][]{muthukumar2021classification} and linear subspace learning \citep{dar2020subspace}.
-The existing literature show that double descent phenomena occur in minimum-norm solutions to ordinary least squares regression; i.e., when there is no explicit regularization in the learning process.
-Moreover, \cite{hastie2019surprises,nakkiran2020optimal} show that the explicit regularization in ridge regression is able to resolve the generalization error peak of the double descent behavior in the minimum $\ell_2$-norm solution to linear regression.
+This peak in generalization error reflects poor generalization performance, but when the learned model complexity increases further then the generalization error starts to decrease again and eventually may achieve excellent generalization ability for highly overparameterized models---even despite perfectly fitting noisy training data!
+The prevalence of double descent phenomena in deep learning motivated a corresponding field of theoretical research where learning of overparameterized models is analytically studied mainly for linear regression problems \cite{hastie2019surprises,belkin2020two,bartlett2020benign,xu2019number,mei2019generalization,muthukumar2020harmless,nakkiran2020optimal,dascoli2020double}, as well as for other statistical learning problems such as classification (e.g., \cite{gerace2020generalisation,kini2020analytic,mignacco2020role,muthukumar2021classification,wang2021benign,deng2021model}) and linear subspace learning \cite{dar2020subspace}.
+The existing literature show that double descent phenomena occur in minimum-norm solutions to overparameterized least squares regression; i.e., when there is no explicit regularization in the learning process.
+Moreover, \cite{hastie2019surprises,nakkiran2020optimal} show that the explicit regularization in ridge regression is able to resolve the generalization error peak of the double descent behavior in the minimum $\ell_2$-norm solution to linear regression (similar findings were provided in \cite{gerace2020generalisation,mei2019generalization} for models other than ridge regression).